-Reading is an important skill for success in any facet of life.
+Reading is an essential skill for success in any facet of life.
 Reading is more than simply picking out words on a page; it is a process of critical thinking which involves evaluating ideas and applying them to everyday situations.
-Basic reading skills include vocabulary acquisition, pre-reading strategies, textual comprehension, organizational skills and response techniques.
+Basic reading comprehension skills include vocabulary acquisition, pre-reading strategies, textual comprehension, organizational skills and response techniques.
 Mastering basic reading skills enables a reader to increase their reading speed, comprehension, and overall vocabulary.
 This is especially true for readers new to the English language who will find that utilizing ESL reading strategies will better help them understand what they've read.

-Acquisition of Reading Skills
+Acquisition of Vocabulary Skills

 One of the most important aspects of acquiring reading skills is increasing vocabulary.
 An important basic skill in reading is recognizing words.
 To acquire a larger vocabulary the reader should practice word recognition using sight words and high-frequency word use lists such as the Dolch Basic Sight Vocabulary or Fry's List of 1000 High-Frequency Words.
 These words are practiced with flash cards, word walls, and worksheets.
 A person can improve their vocabulary also by working crossword puzzles and playing board games such as Scrabble.
 Games and other non-traditional teaching methods may be especially helpful for readers who have a reading disability or other learning challenge as it may help to look at words out of the context of a book or a newspaper to understand what they mean.